Brian Lochore: Career

 Lochore played domestic rugby for Masterton and Wairarapa, debuting for both in 1959.
 After playing six tests, including all four tests of the 1965 South African tour of New Zealand, he was selected as captain by coach Fred Allen for the Lions tour in 1966.
 He continued as captain until his retirement from playing in 1970 (although at the selectors request he returned to play one game in 1971 for an injury-hit All Black side).

 Lochore was also a Wairarapa tennis representative from 1957 to 1961 and then 1979 to 1980.

 His involvement in the game did not end with his playing days.
 He coached Masterton before moving on to coach Wairarapa-Bush in 1980.
 Lochore became an All Black selector in 1983 before taking the side to victory in the inaugural World Cup during his coaching tenure from 1985 to 1987.
-Lochore continued to be involved in All Black rugby, firstly managing the team in the 1995 World Cup, and later as one of the All Black selectors.
+Lochore continued to be involved in All Black rugby, firstly as the team's campaign manager in the 1995 World Cup, and later as one of the All Black selectors.